Rialto Beach on the Olympic Peninsula, Washington

 Hard Rain Cafe, Forks: This quirky gift shop cafe at the entrance to the Hoh Rain Forest serves terrific salmon burgers.

-Editor's note: This article was originally published in 2016 and updated in 2019.
+Editor's note: This article was originally published in 2016 and updated in 2020.
+Do double-check open status before heading out for a particular destination.